Associate Professor of Urology

 Via Giustiniani 2, 35128 Padova, Italy

-⚠️ The information on this website is intended for educational and informational purposes only.
-It does not replace the advice of a specialist physician.
-For personal clinical matters, please consult your general practitioner or a urologist.
+⚠️ The information on this website is intended for educational purposes only.
+It does not constitute medical advice and does not establish a doctor-patient relationship.
+For any personal clinical matter, please consult your physician or book a specialist appointment.
+Full medical disclaimer →